Information on how to make contributions to the

 where X.Y.Z is your new version number.
 The script will copy release notes to a new file, and commit and tag the changes.

-Push commit and tag
+Push tag and commits

-git push origin HEAD:refs/heads/release_branch git push origin vX.Y.Z
+git push origin vX.Y.Z

 WARNING: Avoid the “git push –tags” command, which is dangerous since it pushes all your local tags.